 The Kodaiji temple has obviously faced harsh criticism of blasphemy for this unusual and technological choice, mostly from foreigners.

-"Curiously, Westerners are the ones most bothered by the robot, which they compare to a monster like Frankenstein.
-On the contrary, the feedback from our Japanese countrymen is largely positive," says Goto.
+“Curiously, Westerners are the most annoyed by the robot, which they compare to a monster like Frankenstein.
+On the contrary, feedback from our Japanese compatriots is largely positive,” says Goto.

 It is clear that the Japanese have very little prejudice about robots: their whole modern popular culture is founded on the figure of the friendly robot.

-For the religious of the temple, dedicated to Kannon, Goddess of compassion, the android is only the latest incarnation of this deity known for its ability to transform.
+For the religious people of the temple, dedicated to Kannon, Goddess of compassion, the android is only the latest incarnation of this divinity known for its ability to transform.

-"If artificial intelligence was designed to outperform us evolutionarily, it makes sense for the Buddha to manifest itself in a robot as well," says Goto.
+“If artificial intelligence was designed to surpass us evolutionarily, it makes sense for the Buddha to also manifest in a robot,” says Goto.